gabriel-hahn/billing-cycle-reactjs/README.md

 ### Back-end

-Inside ```api``` folder, you should run the following command which will use docker to start up our server:
+Inside <strong>api</strong> folder, you should run the following command which will use docker to start up our server:

 ```$
 docker-compose up